ltw-webdev-workshops/think-like-a-programmer/whats-this-javascript-thing.md

 ---
 layout: slide-deck
-title: "What’s this Javascript thing?"
+title: "What’s this JavaScript thing?"
-desc: "An introductory slide deck explaining what Javascript is and what it can do for us and our websites."
+desc: "An introductory slide deck explaining what JavaScript is and what it can do for us and our websites."

 slides:
   - type: super-big-text
     content: |
-      **What’s this Javascript thing?**
+      **What’s this JavaScript thing?**

   - content: |
-      ## Javascript ≠ Java
+      ## JavaScript ≠ Java

       *Two completely different programming languages*